souhaybkd/Hadiyyati-/README.md

 ## 📞 Support

-For support, email support@hadiaytti.com or join our community Discord.
+For support, email support@hadiyyati.com or join our community Discord.

 ---

-Built with ❤️ by the Hadiaytti Team
+Built with ❤️ by the hadiyyati Team